Don't You Know That?

 "Don't You Know That?" is a song by American recording artist Luther Vandross.
 The song was released as the second single in support of the album Never Too Much.

-The single followed Vandross's #1 R&B hit, "Never Too Much".
-In January 1982, Vandross scored his second top ten R&B hit when "Don't You Know That? peaked to No. 10 on the Billboard Hot R&B Singles.
+The single followed Vandross's number 1 R&B hit, "Never Too Much".
+In January 1982, Vandross scored his second top ten R&B hit when "Don't You Know That? peaked at No. 10 on the Billboard Hot R&B Singles.

-This song is sampled by Black Sheep on "To Whom It May Concern" on their 1991 album A Wolf in Sheep's Clothing, and by Heavy D on "Got Me Waiting" on his 1994 album Nuttin' But Love.

-The song was also sampled by 112 on the track "Love Me" featuring Mase on their 1998 studio album Room 112.

-The song was covered by Rashaan Patterson in 2019 from his album Heroes & Gods.